 Enables or disables error logging for your application.

 Maximum amount of time (in seconds) for storing unused session files.

 Key to use with encrypting functions.
 Be sure to use a strong key.

-Database connection settings (if applicable).
+Global database connection settings (if applicable).
 Must be an associative array with the following properties:

-- host - Database host URL.
+- host - Database hostname URL.

 - username - Username to use while connecting to the database.

 - password - Password to use while autenticating user to the database.